Computer Science and Telecommunications

 There will be a selection process.
 If you are selected, please send the application form to the examination office.

 If you do not fulfill one of the admission requirements listed below, you may take an entrance exam to qualify for admission.
-Please note, however, that in this case you must send your application to the examination office by July 1st.

 |Beginning of lectures||Start of the winter semester|